Westerdale: Failed rocket launch

 On 15 July 1999, the Moor was the site of a failed rocket launch when two amateur space rocket scientists, Alan Bullock and Jago Packer, hoped to break the British rocket launch height record of 20,000 feet and launch the object into space.
 At the end of its launch countdown, the top half of the nine-foot rocket, named White Rose, exploded and flames emitted from its base.
 White Rose, which was powered by fuel the two scientists developed themselves, disintegrated on its launchpad, never leaving the ground.
 The pair were hoping the venture would help them win a £6,400,000 ($10,000,000) X Prize for being the first amateurs to launch a rocket into space, and formed the White Rose Rocket Society for the occasion.
 Mere hours after the rocket's explosion, the two scientists announced their plans to rebuild the rocket with a different design and launch it again.

 The failed launch and explosion were broadcast live nationally by GMTV, whose roving reporter Richard Mackney was there to report on the intended launch, interviewing Packer and communicating back to Esther McVey and Eamonn Holmes in the studio.
 McVey hoped the launch would be a "large leap for mankind" whereas Mackney believed it would be superior to science fiction films.
 Mackney later commented that the disintegration "wasn't even a good explosion", comparing it to "a wet fart".
 Penny Smith, Warren Nettleford and Harriet Rose believe the failed launch made for better television.
 The GMTV coverage has been included in clip shows including ITV's TV Nightmares III (1999), hosted by Steve Penk, and Channel 5's When TV Goes Horribly Wrong (2017), narrated by Moira Stuart.

 The farmed dale

 Despite its rather remote upland location, Westerdale has been farmed for thousands of years.
 Soil types vary across the dale (and often in the same field), through strong clays to free-draining shale.
 Historically some of the more fertile lower fields grew a range of arable crops particularly barley, oats, turnips and potatoes, but more recently most farms concentrate on grass for grazing and the production of hay and silage as winter feed.

-Dividing and stock-proofing the fields, there are many miles of dry stone walls in several styles – and built over a very long timespan.
-There are also some good hedges and in recent years much work has been done to safeguard and improve both walls and hedges through a National Park sponsored programme.
+There are many miles of dry stone walls in several styles which have been built over a very long timespan dividing and stock-proofing the fields along with various hedges.
+In recent years much work has been done to safeguard and improve both walls and hedges through a National Park sponsored programme.